 When to ask for an extension:

-The court has discretion to extend a time period if a request is made before the deadline.
+The court has the discretion to extend a time period if a request is made before the deadline.
 As long as the request is timely made, the court has full discretion whether to grant it.

 Filing a motion may also toll the time for the deadline.
-For example, if you timely file a motion for extension of time to respond to a lawsuit (before the 20 days expire), a clerk default will not be entered against you.
+For example, if you timely file a motion for an extension of time to respond to a lawsuit (before the 20 days expire), a clerk default will not be entered against you.

-Best practice is to ask the opposing party/counsel for an extension.
+The best practice is to ask the opposing party/counsel for an extension.
 If they agree, you may submit a proposed order to the Judge, and bypass the necessity of having to attend a hearing.

 If the opposing party disagrees with giving you an extension, file a motion.